 Nearshore fishing is a loose term, but it generally refers to casting your line in waters up to around 10 miles offshore.
 Within this range, you’ll find an incredible variety of species, especially if you’re looking for fish to reel in to eat.

 Granted, the nearshore grounds are home to many other species besides the few we named here.
-In particular, you’ll different kinds of Sharks lurking everywhere from coastal waters to the various reefs and wrecks.
+In particular, you’ll find different kinds of Sharks lurking everywhere from coastal waters to the various reefs and wrecks.
 If you’ve never had a chance to wrestle a Shark, we highly recommend giving it a try!

 Offshore